roubahoumani4/ANATSCRAWLER/replit.md

 # ANAT Security - Web Application

 ## Overview
 This project is a full-stack web application for ANAT Security, focusing on credential search and user management.
-It uses a React frontend with a Node.js/Express backend, connected to a PostgreSQL database via Drizzle ORM.
+It uses a React frontend with a Node.js/Express backend, connected to MongoDB.
 The application follows a modern architecture with component-based UI design using Shadcn UI components and implements features like authentication, dark/light theme switching, and multilingual support.

 ## User Preferences
 Preferred communication style: Simple, everyday language.